owulveryck/owulveryck.github.io/content/post/knative-part1.md

 In physics, two objects are said to be coupled when they are interacting with each other (source [wikipedia](https://en.wikipedia.org/wiki/Coupling_(physics))).

-This paradigm of coupling applies to software engineering.
-Hence the notion of weak and strong coupling is a common language in IT.

-Representation of software is a composition of elements (objects, services, functions, etc.) that are interacting.

 Two elements are strongly coupled when a perturbation on the first element induces a disturbance on the second that impact on its behavior strongly.
 A corollary is that two systems are weakly coupled if the perturbation induced on a component from the excitation of another one is low.